apinanyogaratnam/Image-Compression-Tool/README.md

 This tool can create filters for given images and works by taking an image and storing image pixels in an array allowing pixel manipulations to be made to allow filters.
 There is a folder called filter_previews which shows the different types of filter and how they look applied to a sample image.
+Images are saved as .jpg files

 ### Supported image extensions:
 ### - jpg